DMZ Campaign (1969–1971): September

-On 16 September at midday a unit of the 4th Marine Regiment found a munitions cache in a bunker complex 7 mi north of Khe Sanh containing 142 82mm mortar rounds and 10 61mm mortar rounds.
+On 16 September at midday a unit of the 4th Marine Regiment found a munitions cache in a bunker complex 7 mi north of Khe Sanh containing 142 82 mm mortar rounds and 10 61 mm mortar rounds.
 At 15:00 a 3rd Marine reconnaissance unit received fire from 30 PAVN 2 mi southwest of the Rockpile and returned fire supported by airstrikes.
-The PAVN withdrew after 20 minutes leaving ten dead and the Marines were extracted with one Marine being killed after being struck by a helicopter blade during extraction.
+The PAVN withdrew after 20 minutes, leaving ten dead and the Marines were extracted with one marine being killed after being struck by a helicopter blade during extraction.
 On 17 September at 00:50 a unit of the 3rd Marines in a night defensive position 2 mi north-northwest of the Rockpile was probed by a PAVN force.
 At 02:00 the PAVN attacked the position and the Marines fought back supported by artillery, helicopter gunships, airstrikes and an AC-47.
 The PAVN withdrew at 03:00 but at 04:00 another attack was made from a different direction.
 The PAVN withdrew after 30 minutes but mortar fire continued to hit the Marines until dawn when reinforcements arrived.
 The bodies of 41 PAVN and 12 individual and two crew-served weapons were found around the perimeter; U.S. losses were 16 killed.
-At 13:20 a unit of the 4th Marines received fire while patrolling 4 mi north-northwest of the Rockpile, the PAVN withdrew after 25 minutes, but fire increased as the Marines evacuated their casualties with the PAVN withdrawing at dusk leaving seven dead; U.S. losses were nine killed.
+At 13:20 a unit of the 4th Marines received fire while patrolling 4 mi north-northwest of the Rockpile, the PAVN withdrew after 25 minutes, but fire increased as the Marines evacuated their casualties with the PAVN withdrawing at dusk, leaving seven dead; U.S. losses were nine killed.
 At 19:35 a U.S./ARVN firebase 4 mi east of Gio Linh received mortar fire and naval gunfire from USS Boston was directed onto the firing position.

-On 19 September at 05:00 a unit of the 3rd Marines in a night defensive position 2 mi northwest of the Rockpile was attacked by hand grenades and later by RPGs and small arms fire from a PAVN company.
-The Marines were reinforced but the attacks continued until the PAVN withdrew after 08:50 leaving three dead; U.S. losses were one killed.
+On 19 September at 05:00 a unit of the 3rd Marines in a night defensive position 2 mi northwest of the Rockpile was attacked by hand grenades and later by RPGs and small-arms fire from a PAVN company.
+The Marines were reinforced but the attacks continued until the PAVN withdrew after 08:50, leaving three dead; U.S. losses were one killed.
 On 20 September at 14:30 a unit of the 1st Brigade found 15 PAVN dead 10 mi west-northwest of Dong Ha, all had been killed by artillery six months previously.
 On 21 September at 19:25 a U.S./ARVN firebase 4 mi east of Gio Linh received mortar fire and naval gunfire from USS Boston was directed onto the firing position.
-At 20:00 a 3rd Marines reconnaissance unit received fire 4 miles west of the Rockpile and returned fire supported by artillery killing five PAVN.
+At 20:00 a 3rd Marines reconnaissance unit received fire 4 miles west of the Rockpile and returned fire supported by artillery, killing five PAVN.
 On 22 September at 17:45 a U.S./ARVN firebase near Gio Linh received mortar fire and artillery fire was directed onto the firing position.